IBM Cloud Docs

 Customizing the deployable architecture

-When you download the customization bundle, you receive a set of files that are designed to help you get started with customization.
+When you download the bundle, you receive a set of files that are designed to help you get started with customization.

 ibm_catalog.json